Rachit-Pal/GogoanimeAPI/README.md

 > You might experience some delays or issues using [my hosted api on heroku](https://gogoanime.herokuapp.com/), so feel free to host it on your own site.

 <h1> Table of Contents </h1>

-Below you'll find examples using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) but you can use any other http library out there.

 - [Installation](#installation)
   - [Local](#local)